Rachel Garcia: Early life

-Playing career
+College career

-Freshmen year
+Freshman year

 Garcia was redshirted her freshman year due to a knee injury she suffered in high school.
-As a redshirt freshmen, she earned Pac-12 Freshman of the Year and NFCA National Freshman of the Year along with all-conference honors and a Second-Team All-American selection.
+As a redshirt freshman, she earned Pac-12 Freshman of the Year and NFCA National Freshman of the Year along with all-conference honors and a Second-Team All-American selection.
 Garcia led all Pac-12 pitchers in strikeouts and was tied for first in saves, third in wins, fourth in innings, fifth in opposing batting average (.203) and sixth in ERA, while she had 14 complete games and was a part of 23 shutouts, including five solo shutouts.
-In addition to pitching, she was one of the team's best hitters as tallied a .325 batting average, eight homers and 29 RBI and had 15 multiple-hit games and eight multi-RBI contests.
+In addition to pitching, she was one of the team's best hitters, as she tallied a .325 batting average, eight homers and 29 RBI and had 15 multiple-hit games and eight multi-RBI contests.
 She made her collegiate debut on February 10, collecting two hits in a game against the South Dakota Coyotes, while also throwing a run-rule shutout with seven strikeouts over the San Diego State Aztecs.

 Garcia led the Bruins to a No. 5 seed at the World Series with her 23–9 win–loss record.
 In her debut at the Women's College World Series, Garcia pitched all of UCLA's games and left with a 1–1 record, falling in the second round.
 In her second game against Washington Huskies she struck out seven batters in a 1–0 loss.

 Sophomore year

 During her sophomore year, Garcia posted a 29–4 record, with a 1.31 ERA.
-Garcia led all Pac-12 pitchers in wins, strikeouts and opposing batting average, was third in innings pitched and fifth in ERA and achieved a career best in hits and batting average.
+She led all Pac-12 pitchers in wins, strikeouts and opposing batting average, was third in innings pitched and fifth in ERA, and achieved a career best in hits and batting average.
 She struck out 42 batters in 23 innings in four games at the Women's College World Series, and was named to the All-WCWS Team.
 Following an outstanding season, Garcia was named Pac-12 Conference Player of the Year, USA Softball Collegiate Player of the Year, NFCA National Player of the Year, and the Honda Sports Award for softball.